 Despite the widespread belief that formula fed babies sleep for longer than breastfed babies, research has found that any initial difference disappears by toddlerhood.

 Many sleep experts claim that infants no longer require night feeds after six months of age.
 This is an incredibly naive belief.
 Nobody knows when a child is capable for sleeping long stretches of time without milk apart from the child itself.
 In addition this belief assumes that the night feed is providing nothing more than nutrition.
 The reality however is that night feeding allows a complex mix of emotional and physical needs to be met.
-The actual reality of night weaning readiness, in my opinion, occurs at some point between six months and four years of age.
+The actual reality of night weaning readiness, in my opinion, occurs at some point from twelve months.

-For these reasons I would urge you to really think about night weaning and the potential impact on your family before you begin it.
+I would also urge you to really think about night weaning and the potential impact on your family before you begin it.
 You should ask yourself these questions:

 1. Why am I considering night weaning?

-The only correct answer here is “because it feels right for me”.
+The only correct answer here is “because it feels right for me” (and you have first optimised everything else to do with your child’s sleep).
 If a seed of doubt has been planted by a doctor, health visitor, friend, family member or baby sleep expert don’t proceed any further.
 Your child is normal.
 It is normal to feed at night well into the toddler years.
 Your child won’t need to feed at night forever.
 Ignore the ill informed comments and carry on doing what works for your family.

 2. Am I considering night weaning because I am exhausted?

 This isn’t a great reason to night wean in my experience.
-Sometimes night weaning can cause a child to wake more.
+It takes a lot of work before a child is ready for night weaning and without this input from you first, night weaning can cause a child to wake more.
 Sometimes you are left with a child you can no longer settle at night without the ease of breastfeeding.
-Night weaning takes a lot of work – emotionally and physically with no guarantee of success.
+Night weaning takes a lot of work – emotionally and physically.
 You may be better to look elsewhere to help with your exhaustion first.
 Is there anything you can downsize in your life?
 Are there any ways of taking more ‘me time’ and nurturing yourself?
 Are there any voluntary organisations near you who can help?

 3. Am I considering night weaning because I am going back to work soon?